Lime set to get an extension for trialling e-scooters on Auckland streets

 Local contender Onzo - which already has e-bikes in Auckland - was due to launch up to 2500 e-scooters in the city on November 6, while Australia's Wave Scooters had a November 30 NZ launch slated.

-Neither could be immediately reached for comment Auckland Council understands both are now waiting on the result of Lime's trial before committing to the city.
+Neither could be immediately reached for comment.
+Auckland Council understands both are now waiting on the result of Lime's trial before committing to the city.

 Uber waiting in the wings